primesearch/LLR/llr/cllr___Win32_Release/Readme.txt

     Indeed, if it is set, any test is restarted at beginning if stopped...

-  - In this new version, three new bugs have been fixed, concerning Fermat, Lucas and Frobenius PRP tests on non base two numbers and/or abs(c)!=1
+  - In this new version, three new bugs have been fixed, concerning Fermat, Lucas and Frobenius PRP tests on non base two numbers or abs(c)!=1

-  - 28/03/11 : New bug fixed, concerning Frobenius PRP test on integer quotients such as Repunits or generalized repunits(final modular reduction was missing).
+  - 28/03/11 : New bug fixed, concerning Frobenius PRP test on quotients such as Repunits or generalized repunits(final modular reduction was missing).

   - 02/04/11 : Roundoff errors recovery has been improved ; continuing with